Hermann Max Pechstein Vintage Die Brucke German Expressionist Fauve Nidden Fishing Village Road Cottages Landscape Oil Painting

 Nails hold the canvas to the wood stretcher bars

-Painting has writing on reverse, non legible.
+The painting has writing on the reverse, non-legible.
 (Possibly a title), upper left corner on the wood stretcher bars; starts start with "Die"; (writing is written in German).
 Possibly a notation to another member of the group.
 In large letters, old graphite/pencil appears to state "PECH".
 The painting has light writing along the lower edge; the writing has faded and is illegible.
 Due to the lack of a complete full signature, the painting is listed as an attribution to the artist.

 The painting was lightly cleaned of old varnish.
 Some traces of old varnish lie within the paintbrush strokes.
 There is a light impression line along the top of the painting, which could be restored set on a board backing.
 There have been no previous overpaints, or restorations.

 The painting is in very good condition.
 The lower left edge of the canvas is starting to separate from the wood stretcher frame.
 There are a few lines that are noticeable upon close inspection, from age.
-Paint is stable.
+The paint is stable.

 Contact Us: